home-assistant/home-assistant.io/source/_integrations/text.mqtt.markdown

   type: string
   default: text
 name:
   description: The name of the text entity.
-Can be set to `None` if only the device name is relevant.
+Can be set to `null` if only the device name is relevant.
   required: false
   type: string
   default: "MQTT Text"